Elastic Constants and Bending Rigidities from Long-Wavelength Perturbation Expansions: First-principles theory of elasticity

 which is the Huang formula for the elastic stiffness tensor and is the only solution to Eq.~\eqref{eq:elastic_identity}.
 It is important to emphasize that the elastic tensor just defined is under short-circuit boundary conditions, where the macroscopic electrostatics must be correctly handled (see Sec.~\ref{multipole} for details).
-Thus, the elastic constants of crystals can be fully determined from the two tensors, $T^{\mathrm{CI}}_{\alpha\beta,\gamma\delta}$ and $T^{\rm LM}_{\alpha\gamma,\beta\delta}$, and Eq.~\eqref{eq:elastic_tensor} is one of the main results of this work.
+Thus, the elastic constants of crystals can be fully determined from the two tensors, $T^{\mathrm{CI}}_{\alpha\beta,\gamma\delta}$ and $T^{\rm LM}_{\alpha\gamma,\beta\delta}$.

-Due to mechanical stability, the results of $T^{\mathrm{CI}}_{\alpha\beta,\gamma\delta} + T^{\mathrm{CI}}_{\beta\gamma,\alpha\delta} - T^{\mathrm{CI}}_{\beta\delta,\alpha\gamma}$ must be a positive-definite matrix which always increases the total energy of crystals under elastic deformations.
+Due to mechanical stability, the results of $T^{\mathrm{CI}}_{\alpha\beta,\gamma\delta} + T^{\mathrm{CI}}_{\beta\gamma,\alpha\delta} - T^{\mathrm{CI}}_{\beta\delta,\alpha\gamma}$ must be a positive-definite matrix, which always increases the total energy of crystals under elastic deformations.
 By contrast, $T^{\rm LM}_{\alpha\gamma,\beta\delta}$ is in general negative as the relaxation of internal ionic degrees of freedom lowers the total energy, if there is more than one atom in the unit cell without enough site symmetries (e.g. inversion).
 We note that the long-wavelength equation for acoustic modes and the macroscopic equation of motion for elastic waves are equivalent only if the system is initially free of stress such that the equilibrium conditions $T^{\mathrm{CI}}_{\alpha\beta,\gamma\delta}=T^{\mathrm{CI}}_{\gamma\delta,\alpha\beta}$ hold [see Eq.~\eqref{eq:eq_conds}].
 Nevertheless, the equilibrium conditions for vanishing external stress can still hold under isotropic and hydrostatic pressures, $\sigma_{\alpha\beta}=-p\delta_{\alpha\beta}$, where $p$ is a constant.
 This means that the Huang formula for elastic constants can be still applied to crystals under any symmetry-preserving hydrostatic pressure.